 Scandinavian influence has flourished in every element of our lives these days, especially in terms of interior and minimalist fashion.
-Ranging from art, architecture and furniture.
-It’s everywhere and very populair.
+Ranging from art, architecture, and furniture.
+It’s everywhere and very popular.
 The latest Scandinavian trend addition is nothing materialistic, but, in fact, a way of life.

 The importance of simplicity

 Explaining what hygge exactly is, is quite a challenge.
 Meik Wiking from the Happiness Research Institute in Copenhagen recently wrote a book about this phenomenon.
 He spent years studying the magic of Danish life.
 According to him, hygge called everything from the art of creating intimacy, the cosiness of the soul, and the absence of annoyance to taking pleasure from the presence of soothing things.
 Hygge is about an atmosphere and an experience, rather than about things.
 Hygge helped Danes understand the importance of simplicity.
 To make time to unwind and enjoy life as it is.

 In his book, Meik Wiking states that there are several similarities between hygge and the Dutch word gezelligheid (which is something cozy, warm, nice or good company).
 But they’re not completely alike: as gezelligheid is more social than hygge.